A Return to Nature-Based Education

 Keith Desrosiers, director of Thorne, describes the problem.

-“Poverty in Boulder County, and especially in Lafayette is largely invisible.
+“Poverty in Boulder County, and especially in Lafayette, is largely invisible.
 It’s hidden behind fences in trailer parks and low-income housing developments,” Desrosiers explains in a video about Nature Kids.
 These neighborhoods are often devoid of nature and vegetation and lack adequate sidewalks and street crossings for children to safely walk or bike to school, never mind access a park, a trail or open space.”

 The solution is complex, multifaceted and aspirational.
 First, they’re going to change the infrastructure in the Latino community around one of the elementary schools so children can safely walk/bike to school, and completely naturalize the school grounds.
 In addition, they’re taking a cradle-to-grave, all-hands-on-deck approach toward providing outdoor programming, led as much as possible by Latino community members.